clearlinux/clear-linux-documentation/source/network_boot.rst

       initrdefi /initrd
     }

-Where the Linux kernel is named "linux" and the initrd "initrd".
+Where the Linux kernel is named ``linux`` and the initrd ``initrd``.

 TFTP configuration
 ------------------

 Clear Linux OS for Intel Archiecture uses ``dnsmasq`` to provide the tftpd service.
 It requires the following entries exist in :file:`/etc/dnsmasq.conf`:

 .. code-block:: console

    enable-tftp
    tftp-root=/srv/tftp/

-The Linux kernel and initrd files can be downloaded from https://download.clearlinux.org/current/ (with a name clear-$version-pxe.tar.xz) as a compressed tar file containing two clearly-labeled files that should be moved to the tftp root (``/srv/tftp/`` per the tftp server configuration), as linux and initrd respectively.
+The Linux kernel and initrd files can be downloaded from https://download.clearlinux.org/current/ (with a name like ``clear-$version-pxe.tar.xz``) as a compressed tar file containing two clearly-labeled files that should be moved to the tftp root (``/srv/tftp/``, per the tftp server configuration), as ``linux`` and ``initrd`` respectively.
  The bootloader :file:`grubx64.efi` and its configuration file :file:`grub.cfg` should also be placed in the tftp root ``/srv/tftp/``.

 Now start the tftp service with this command: